Monastery of the Kiev Caves

 From the first days of the Nazi occupation of Kiev started a systematic exportation of Lavra values to Germany.
 In November 1941, the Uspenski Cathedral was blown up, the remained buildings, which were left without proper supervision, began to ruin rapidly.

-The Soviet government invested very heavily in the restoration of the reserve buildings, in landscaping and the resumption of museum displays.
+The Soviet government invested greatly in the restoration of the reserve buildings, in landscaping and the resumption of museum displays.

 In 1988, part of the territory and buildings of the Far Caves were returned to the Ukrainian exarchate of the Russian Orthodox Church and Pechersk Monastery revived.
 The next year, the same thing happened to the Near Caves, the Theological Seminary moved there in 1990.